jamilditter/weather_jamil/README.md

 ## Results

 My results showed that under all three circumstances considered, Seattle and Portland had very similar levels of rainfall.
-Thus, the conclusion drawn from this data shows that there is no significant difference in rainfall between the cities of Seattle and Portland.
+Thus, the conclusion drawn from this data is that there is no significant difference in rainfall between the cities of Seattle and Portland.

 ---